Duchess Catherine Fast Facts

 June 30-July 8, 2011 - The couple's first official trip to a foreign country, Canada.

-July 8-10, 2011 - Visits Los Angeles, where she and Prince William visit a job fair for veterans and an arts center in a low income neighborhood.
+July 8-10, 2011 - Visits Los Angeles, where she and Prince William visit a job fair for veterans and an arts center in a low-income neighborhood.
 It is her first trip to the United States.

 July 22, 2011 - Her wedding dress is put on display at Buckingham Palace.

-January 5, 2012 - Announces the four charities she will support as a patron: the Art Room, which helps disadvantaged children express themselves through art; the National Portrait Gallery, which houses a famous collection of royal paintings and photographs; East Anglia's Children's Hospices, which helps children with life threatening conditions; and Action on Addiction, which assists those with addiction issues.
+January 5, 2012 - Announces the four charities she will support as a patron: the Art Room, which helps disadvantaged children express themselves through art; the National Portrait Gallery, which houses a famous collection of royal paintings and photographs; East Anglia's Children's Hospices, which helps children with life-threatening conditions; and Action on Addiction, which assists those with addiction issues.

 March 19, 2012 - Gives her first official public address at East Anglia's Children's Hospice facility in Ipswich, England.